▸Introduction

 - Sequence: when writing a sequence, do not put a

-on the last statement.let f () = Printf.printf "Meet" ; Printf.printf "John" ; Printf.printf "Doe" ; let g x = x + 1 (* Error detected here. *) let h x = x - 1
+;on the last statement.let f () = Printf.printf "Meet" ; Printf.printf "John" ; Printf.printf "Doe" ; let g x = x + 1 (* Error detected here. *) let h x = x - 1- An error is detected at the end of the definition of g.

 - It is difficult to understand why the error appears there (try to find out).